azziliz/MurmuresJS/README.md

 1. Install [Node.js](https://nodejs.org/) (version 5.0 or later is required)
 2. Download all MurmuresJS files
-3. In the download folder, open a console window and call "node server.js"
+3. In the download folder, open a console window, call `npm install` and `npm start`
 4. Open Chrome and browse to http://localhost:15881